 The annual Faculty Day Conference and Awards Ceremony afford all of us an opportunity to pause from business as usual in order to recognize and celebrate the accomplishments of the Brooklyn College faculty.
 The day features a multidisciplinary conference-including workshops, panel discussions, presentations, art gallery, academic poster sessions and informal roundtable discussions over lunch-culminating in an awards ceremony and reception.

 Please visit www.brooklyn.cuny.edu/facultyday for more information about the conference.
-Adjunct faculty are encouraged to participate in the conference and apply for the annual Excellence in Teaching Award.
+Adjunct faculty are encouraged to participate in the conference.

 Helpful Resources to Support Your Students

 Counseling Resources